baffles/projects.baf.cc/source/motorcycle/1125chargingsystem.md

 ## Results

 Voltage runs a little higher than with the stock regulator.
-On cool mornings, I'll see 14.4-14.5 volts (indicated by the cluster, 14.2 indiciated by digital multimeter at the battery).
+On cool mornings, I'll see 14.4-14.5 volts (indicated by the cluster, 14.2 indicated by digital multimeter at the battery).
 Voltage usually settles in around 14.2 volts indicated, and will slowly drop and maintain in the mid-13v range during extended idling when the fans are running on high.
 Overall, voltages maintain 0.4-0.5 volts higher than stock regulator under most conditions.

 # Overall Results